 - Portraits of Unorganised Workers in Karnataka, India.
 Photos 2014 – 15, Bangalore and Karnataka, India. © Sabina von Kessel

-- Inside/Out, Life of Children inside and outside of gated communities in Bangalore.
+- IINSIDE/OUT, Life of Children inside and outside of gated communities in Bangalore.
 Photos 2010 – 2012, Yelahanka NT, Kenchenahalli, North Bangalore.

-- Nicole, Life without Money in Hamburg. © Sabina von Kessel 2018
+- Nicole, Life without Money, homeless in Hamburg

-The series of portraits of Unorganised Workers were conceptualised to give the campaign a human face and to connect the participants with the brand.
+The series of workers portraits was photographed for GIZ (Deutsche Gesellschaft für Internationale Zusammenarbeit) to give the campaign ‘Social Security for Unorganised Workers’ a human face and to connect the participants with the brand.

 Background: Prevailing social security benefits such as health insurance in India are restricted to workers in the formal sector.
 However, about 93% of the entire workforce accounting for close to 400 Million people works in the informal sector.
 The overwhelming majority of these unorganised workers do not have access to adequate and reliable social security.